Edit: Sep 2019

 - If you want to any sort of time calculations, get a Calendar table

 It is possible that you can analyse your data in a single flat table without using any lookup/dimension tables.
-A Calendar table is a special type of lookup/dimension table because it can be used to perform time intelligence functions.
+A Calendar table is a special type of lookup/dimension table because it can be used in the time intelligence functions.
 I have an article on time intelligence here and another on Calendar tables here.
 Bottom line – get a Calendar table.

 A Star Schema is Optimal

-- Power Pivot is optimised to use a Star Schema table structure
+- Power BI is optimised to use a Star Schema table structure